 The following example shows an advertisement where R1 would like to buy some PCs.
 More precisely, R1 is advertising for the Sale and Delivery service.
 The restrictions over the Sale concept are that:

-- items must be PCs with at least 128 Mb of memory; - quantity of PCs being bought will be less than 200; - unit price must be less than 700.
+- items must be PCs with at least 128 Mb of memory; - quantity of PCs being bought will be less than 200; - unit price must be less than 700; - the seller must be located in Europe.